18xx introduction

 - Chesapeake and Ohio Railway (C&O), which has a 6-train and an 8-train, and runs for $89 per share (link, final decision).

-crate allows us to find better routes that earn more revenue.
+For all three companies, the navig18xx crate allows us to find better routes that earn more revenue.

 - Canadian Northern Railway can earn $113 per share, an increase of $11.